 - Fireball, fire a medium sized ball of flame that deals huge damage and splash damage

 - Invisibility, turns your target invisible and grants movement speed

 - Lightning Strike, after 4 seconds a bolt of lightning hits target area dealing damage

 - Explosion, when casted, an explosion occurs in the targeted area after 3 seconds.
 The explosion deals 30 Magic Damage and burns within a 1m area

 Six Cost Spell – Tier 6

 - Chain Lightning, chains to multiple targets within 400 meters up to 3 times, can hit you too

-For a standard Wizard build, and especially for starting out.
-We recommend taking Ignite, Haste, Magic Missile, Invisibility and Fireball providing you have the Spell Capacity to do so!
+For a standard Wizard build, and especially for starting.
+We recommend taking Ignite, Haste, Magic Missile, Invisibility and Lightning Strike providing you have the Spell Capacity to do so!